bacoords/cb-custom-modules/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Update to fix bug that may cause conflicts with other custom modules

 = 1.2.0 =
 * New Module: Slice, a photo gallery module
 * New design in Dust module: Bubbles